EmbodiedVision/emfusion/README.md

 This repository provides source code for EM-Fusion accompanying the following publication:

-*Michael Strecke and Joerg Stuecker, "**EM-Fusion: Dynamic Object-Level SLAM With Probabilistic Data Association**"*
+*Michael Strecke and Joerg Stueckler, "**EM-Fusion: Dynamic Object-Level SLAM With Probabilistic Data Association**"*
 *Presented at the **IEEE/CVF International Conference on Computer Vision (ICCV) 2019**, Seoul, Korea*